-This page describes how to access the offline version of the new ECMWF radiation scheme "ecRad", which is operational in the ECMWF Integrated Forecasting System from Cycle 43R3.
-It is 30-40% faster than the "McRad" scheme used in earlier cycles, and its modular design allows the spectral resolution, the description of cloud and aerosol optical properties, and the solver, to be changed independently of one another.
+This page describes how to access and use the offline version of ECMWF's radiation scheme "ecRad", which is operational in the ECMWF Integrated Forecasting System from Cycle 43R3.
+It is around 40% faster than the "McRad" scheme used in earlier cycles, and its modular design allows the spectral resolution, the description of cloud and aerosol optical properties, and the solver, to be changed independently of one another.
 Its offline version is well suited for use as a research tool.

-ecRad is written in Fortran 90 and has been tested using the GNU, PGI and Cray compilers.
+ecRad is written in Fortran 2003 and has been tested using the GNU, PGI and Cray compilers on Linux systems.
 A prerequisite is the NetCDF library.

 - The ecRad scheme is described in a paper in JAMES (Hogan and Bozzo 2018)